-Once your little one reaches school age, then your job turns to guiding him or her through the realities of life, like making sure your child doesn’t fall into the wrong crowd.
+Once your little one reaches school age, then your job turns to guide him or her through the realities of life, like making sure your child doesn’t fall into the wrong crowd.
 Sex, drugs, alcohol, consumerism, grades in school.
 And then the parental questions abound: Am I making the right decisions?
 How many mistakes should I let my child make?
 Was that punishment too harsh?

-This stuff is a full time job!
+This stuff is a full-time job!

 And then there’s the cost of raising a child.
 According to a study by the Department of Agriculture, the average cost to raise a child until they reach 18 is $241,080.
-Of course these costs represent traditional families with more typical American spending habits.
+Of course, these costs represent traditional families with more typical American spending habits.
 Those of us who are more frugal won’t spend that much, but that cost also doesn’t include college – if you choose to help, and also assumes you’re completely done footing the bill when your child hits 18.
 And then there’s daycare.

-No kids is helping bring our early retirement date closer than we ever imagined possible just a year ago.
+No kids are helping bring our early retirement date closer than we ever imagined possible just a year ago.
 Dual incomes help big time, and the ability to save 70% of our income while living incredibly comfortably is what our entire future at the moment is built on.
 We like this arrangement.

 And having kids would most definitely change that, and neither of us are looking for that responsibility at this point in our lives.

 Remember, I am in no way criticizing anyone’s decision to have kids.
 I am simply describing the reasons why my wife and I have made the decision not to raise a child.
 For us, we do not believe that our hearts and minds are prepared to undertake this responsibility.
 So, we aren’t.